HomeDing/homeding.github.io/ScheduleElement.md

 One Schedule Element can be used to create a timespan during a day that creates 2 possible events.
 The first one when the ``on``-time has passed and a secone one when the ``off``-time has passed.

+When starting the device the following events are emitted:

+* When starting before the defined time span the `off`-event will be emitted.
-When starting the devine during the day in the middle of this time span the ``on``-event will be send out as well.
+* When starting the device in the middle of this time span the `on`-event will be emitted.
+* When starting after the defined time span the `off`-event will be emitted.

+The `onvalue` event is always emitted together with the `on` and `off` event situations.

 ## Element Configuration